Default Ambiguity: Finding the Best Solution to the Clearing Problem: Properties of the solution space

-\begin{proof} Let us create a system with $\frac{n}{4}$ copies of the clean branching gadget, which are all independent from each other.
-In each such gadget, there are two possible subsolutions: (0,1) or (1,0).
-Over the distinct gadgets, these can be combined in any different way, which adds up to $2^{n/4}$ solutions that are all pairwise essentially different. \end{proof}
+\begin{proof} Let us take $\frac{n}{4}$ independent copies of the clean branching gadget.
+In each gadget, there are two possible subsolutions: (0,1) or (1,0).
+Over the distinct gadgets, these can be combined in any way, adding up to $2^{n/4}$ solutions that are pairwise essentially different. \end{proof}